12 Great Reasons To Complete The Salkantay Trek

 By the end of it, you will be in pain no doubt.
 But that feeling of pain and exhaustion never drowned out the sense of accomplishment and contentment at the end of each day once we reached our camp.
 Once the boots are off and you’re showered, all that’s left to do is eat a hearty dinner, bond with your new hiking buddies and then get snug in your sleeping bag for a good night’s sleep.

-Trust us, you will sleep like a baby every night.
+Trust me, you will sleep like a baby every night.

 Once on that bus back to Cusco, you will have the biggest grin on your face knowing you went way out of your comfort zone, conquered your inner bitch, and completed one of the toughest treks in South America.